 But while they are developing physically faster, they may not be progressing at an equal pace emotionally and mentally, says Fung Fong.
 So they may be unable to understand and manage their feelings and physical desires.

-That’s why she believes passionately that parents have to share the “first message” with their kids.
+That’s why she passionately believes that parents have to share the “first message” with their kids.
 “We need to start talking to our kids as early as possible,” she says.
 “We need to give them the first messages about dating, sex, and relationships with people of the opposite gender.”

 Importance of the First Message